-The literary analysis includes a thorough review of a text, evaluation of its context, and investigation of the author's language selection.
-It is used in stories, novels, plays, poetry, or some other literary medium.
+The literary analysis includes a thorough review of a text, evaluation of its context, and investigation of the author’s language selection.
+It is used in stories, novels, plays, poetry, or other literary mediums.

-A literary analysis is neither a rhetorical critique nor a synopsis of the plot nor a description of the novel.
-Rather, it is a type of argumentative essay in which factors such as the language, perception, and form of the text must be evaluated.
-It also evaluates literary components used by the writer to generate effects and communicate ideas.
+A literary analysis is neither a rhetorical critique nor a synopsis of the plot nor a novel description.
+Instead, it is an argumentative essay that evaluates the text’s language, perception, and form.
+It also explores the literary components used by the writer to generate effects and communicate ideas.

 It is essential to read the text carefully and craft a literary analysis thesis statement to concentrate on your article before starting your literary analysis essay.